fcchou/HelixMC/doc/source/reference.rst

 `RandomStepSimple` for different sequences).
 The user can also create their own `RandomStep` objects by inheriting from `RandomStepBase`.

-Third, :ref:`Scorefxn <Scorefxn>` objects take a `HelixPose` and scores it.
+Third, :ref:`Score <Score>` objects take a `HelixPose` and scores it.
 The scoring can then be used to decide whether a Monte-Carlo move should be accepted.
-Currently the only score function is `ScorefxnTweezers`, that allows socring with external z-direction stretching force and/or harmonic trapping of linking number.
-The user can also define their own scoring by inheriting from `ScorefxnBase`.
+Currently we have 3 simple score terms `ScoreExt`, `ScoreTorsionTrap` and `ScoreXyTrap`, which scores a HelixPose under Z-extension, torsional trap and xy horizontal trap respectively.
+These 3 score terms are summarized into `ScoreTweezers`, which is a sub-class of `ScoreAgg`, an aggregator class that combines multiple score functions. `ScoreTweezers` is the workhorse score functions currently in used.
+The user can also define their own scoring by inheriting from `ScoreBase`.

 Last, the :ref:`util <util>` module contains useful functions for evaluating twist and writhe, for conversion between bp-step parameters and cartesian translation and rotation operation, and so on.
-The :ref:`fitfxn <fitfxn>` module is a standalone module that contains a few widely used analytical fitting functions based on elastic rod models.
+The :ref:`fitfxn <fitfxn>` module is a standalone module that contains a few widely used analytical fitting functions based on the elastic rod model.

 Constant Random Seed
 ====================